 Growing up in India, there are a few things that are unquestionably associated with Sunday breakfast, and monsoons.
 These savory Bombay toasts fall squarely in that bucket.
-They originated on the streets of Bombay (and have quite a bit of a rich history themselves).
+They originated on the streets of Bombay (and has a rich history).
 They’re also typically made with stale bread, so it’s a win-win on the zero-waste front as well.

 The post contains helpful tips and tricks to make sure you’re successful in your first attempt.
 But if you’re in a rush, please use the link above to jump to the recipe card at the end!

 Bombay toasts are savory, Indian French (i.e. masala French toasts).
 My recipe has jalapenos, red onions, cilantro, and cheddar cheese!
 Brings best of all worlds together.
 Want a sweet, traditional French toast?
 Check out my recipe with berry compote.